MicrosoftDocs/azure-devops-docs/docs/pipelines/scripts/cli/pipeline-variable-group-secret-nonsecret-variables.md

 * Defining a [Azure Pipeline](../../index.yml) using [YAML](../../yaml-schema.md) files
 * Creating a [variable group](../../library/variable-groups.md) with nonsecret and secret variables for use in a pipeline
-* Running the pipeline using [Azure DevOps CLI](../../../cli/index.md), which also opens a web page for monitoring the pipeline run
+* Running the pipeline using [Azure DevOps CLI](../../../cli/index.md), which also opens a web page for monitoring the pipeline run's processing and output

 [!INCLUDE [azure-cli-prepare-your-environment.md](../../includes/azure-cli-prepare-your-environment.md)]